oracle-samples/oracle-timesten-samples/quickstart/classic/sample_code/jdbc/README.md

 `javac *.java`

 **NOTE:** Since XLA does not support applications linked with a driver manager library or the client/server library, the asyncJMS and syncJMS demos cannot be compiled or run in client-only installations.
+Additionally, asyncJMS2 and syncJMS2 which are sample programs using Jakarta JMS rather than Javax JMS, require separate download of jakarta.jms.jar file.
+Once this jar file is downloaded, location to this jar will need to be added to environment variable CLASSPATH.
+Support for Jakarta JMS has been added to the TimesTen release from version 22.1.1.20.0 onward.

 ## How to run the sample JDBC programs